mechatronics-RWTH/lexci-2/README.md

 ## Installation

+### Virtual Environment

 You are *highly* encouraged to install LExCI in a virtual environment using [venv](https://docs.python.org/3/library/venv.html) or [Anaconda](https://docs.anaconda.com/free/anaconda/)/[Miniconda](https://docs.anaconda.com/free/miniconda/).
-That's because i) the setup script demands fixed versions of LExCI's dependencies and ii) because the `ray` package is patched during installation.
+That's because i) the setup script demands fixed versions of third-party packages and ii) because `ray` is patched during installation.

+#### venv

+TODO

+#### Anaconda

+* Open a terminal (on Linux) or Anaconda prompt (on Windows) and type `conda create --name lexci2 python=3.9.15` in order to create the environment.
+  Run `conda activate lexci2` to activate it.
+* Type `conda deactivate` to deactivate the environment and `conda env remove --name lexci2` if you wish to delete it.

 ### Linux